kidsdynamic/childrenlab_v2/README.md

 ## /v1/subHost/accept - PUT
 * Content-Type: application/json
 * Accept the sub host request by allowing sub host to view the kids
+* When adding a kid under a subhost, use this API as well
 * Get ```subHostId``` from [GET   /v1/subHost/list](#v1subhostlist---get) API

 #### Request Parameters